Hector McNeill

-Hector McNeill (October 10, 1728 – December 25, 1785) was an Scotch-Irish immigrant to the Province of Massachusetts Bay who became a merchant mariner for the Royal Navy during the North American theater of the Seven Years' War (1756–1763).
+Hector McNeill (October 10, 1728 – December 25, 1785) was an Irish-born American sea captain and naval officer.
+Born in County Antrim, he emigrated to the Province of Massachusetts Bay.
 He later became the third ranking officer in the Continental Navy during the American Revolutionary War.

 Early life

 McNeill was born in County Antrim, Ireland on October 10, 1728, to Malcolm and Mary (née Stuart) McNeill, who were Scottish migrants to Ulster.
 At the age of nine, he emigrated with his parents to Boston in the Province of Massachusetts Bay, arriving there on September 7, 1737.
 He received his education in the Boston Public Schools.
 On November 12, 1750, he married Mary Wilson in the First Presbyterian Church.
 Their first son was named Robert, born April 12, 1752, who died in September the following year.
 In November their next son, Hector Jr. was born.
 Two other daughter were born soon after.